Where Will Your Next Steps Take You!

 by Diane Singer

-Where Will The Next Steps Take You? is more than a career guide, combining Cognitive Behavior Therapy (CBT) with career development.
-This effective combination focuses on dealing with everyday challenges and what can be done now.
-This book is designed for both motivated individuals and as a guide for counselors, coaches, mentors and community organizations that work with potential job seekers in a group or in a one-to-one setting.
+Where Will Your Next Steps Take You! is more than a career guide.
+It connects Cognitive Behavior Therapy (CBT) with career development.
+This effective combination focuses on dealing with everyday challenges and on what can be done now.
+This book is designed for both motivated individuals and as a guide for counselors, coaches, mentors and community organizations that work with potential job seekers in a one-to-one setting or in group workshops.

 Learn coping skills to better manage their challenges.

 Find clarity about what they want – before starting a career search.